spaziochirale/Kuattro/index.md

 Kuattro was born in an artistic project in 2018, to simplify control of 4 7-digits with Arduino platform

+What can you do with Kuattro?

+- A Clock
+- A Timer
+- A Counter
+- A counter with API data like Facebook Like or Unread Mail !!
+- Adding sensors Show Temperature or Distance
+- ...
+Whatever you need

+You can build your own or Buy the kit on website

 **Documentation in progress**